 - Infection of muscles for many reasons

 - Knee or hip replacements

-Deep within the connective tissues of muscle, and the omentum of the abdomen, scar tissue forms to accomplish the same goals, but does not fall off like a skin scab when it has healed.
-Abdominal scar tissue also known as abdominal adhesions, form in a process over many years after the initial surgery.
-It’s a process which does not know at times when to stop, until the region originally incised by surgery has over-healed, with tough, inelastic connective tissue fibres.
+Abdominal adhesions form in a process over many years after the initial surgery.
+It is a process that does not know at times when to stop, until the region originally incised by surgery has over-healed, with tough, inelastic connective tissue fibres.

-Problems develop if the scar tissue begins encroaching upon nerves, blood vessels or organs.
+Problems develop if adhesions encroach upon nerves, blood vessels, or organs.

-The muscle that has suffered a sufficient trauma to see scar tissue develop, will have some degree of dysfunction including inelasticity seen by restrictions in the joints they move, pins//needles sensations, decreased circulation issues, and pain which might radiate through a wide region.
+The muscle that has suffered a sufficient trauma to see adhesions develop will have some degree of dysfunction, including inelasticity seen by restrictions in the joints they move, pins//needles sensations, decreased circulation issues, and pain which might radiate through a wide region.

 - Chronic constipation